Inviting Family to Visit the U.S.

-Family members and friends who are planning to visit you in the U.S. for a period of less than 6 months need to apply for a tourist visa (B1/B2 visa).
+Family members who are planning to visit you in the U.S. for a period of less than 6 months may need to apply for a tourist visa (B1/B2 visa).

 Depending on the length of stay, spouses and dependent children of F-1 and J-1 visa holders may be eligible to apply for F-2 or J-2 dependent visas or for B-1/B-2 tourist visas.
 Consulting with the ISSO on options for spouses/children will be important to confirm the best visa option.